-At 31 December 2022 the Group held investment properties, which comprised industrial buildings located in Hong Kong and the United Kingdom and commercial building located in Japan, with an aggregate fair value of HK\$2,073 million and accounted for 70% of the Group's total assets at that date.
+At 31 December 2023 the Group held investment properties, which comprised industrial buildings located in Hong Kong, the United Kingdom and Singapore and commercial buildings located in Japan, with an aggregate fair value of HK\$2,024 million and accounted for 68% of the Group's total assets at that date.

-The fair values of the investment properties at 31 December 2022 were assessed by the directors primarily based on independent valuation reports prepared by qualified external property valuers.
+The fair values of the investment properties at 31 December 2023 were assessed by the directors primarily based on independent valuation reports prepared by qualified external property valuers.

-The net change in fair value of investment properties recorded in the consolidated statement of profit or loss amounted to HK\$41 million for the year ended 31 December 2022.
+The net change in fair value of investment properties recorded in the consolidated statement of profit or loss amounted to a loss of HK\$58 million for the year ended 31 December 2023.